“Error 1317” during installation

 Error 1317 An error occurred while attempting to create the directory Drive Name:\Folder Name

-A handful of Anti-Virus programs incorrectly block Notch from running.
+A handful of anti-virus, anti-malware and anti-ransomware programs incorrectly block Notch from running.

 Most commonly we see issues with Bit Defender.
 You can whitelist the NotchApp.exe file in BitDefender to allow it to run.
 Follow the instructions here or here to add a process to the Advanced Threat Defense exclusions list.
 Ensure that you select the NotchApp.exe file when whitelisting the process.